pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-To show off how we might impl `Index` ourselves here's a fun example which shows how we can use a newtype and the `Index` trait to impl wrapping indexes and negative indexes on a `Vec`:
+To show off how we might impl `Index` ourselves, here's a fun example, which shows how we can use a newtype and the `Index` trait to impl wrapping indexes and negative indexes on a `Vec`:

 ```rust
 use std::ops::Index;